hydroflame521/StateFarmClient/README.md

 |       Know Issues         |  Solution                                                |
 |----------------|---------------------------------------------|
 |Stuck on Shellshockers loading screen|Press Crtl + F5(or fn + F5) until "Script Injected" in shown.
 This performs a 'hard reset', discarding any cached files which could be causing issues.
+|Minor bloom prediction inaccuracy|N/A

 > If you have any issues, feel free to contact us in our discord server.
 > [https://discord.gg/HJuZ24jG](https://discord.gg/6kzNpHFRSN)

 # [](https://github.com/Hydroflame522/StateFarmClient/blob/main/README.md#credits-and-disclaimer)Credits and Disclaimer

+ - **Hydroflame521** for founding the project.
-- Hydroflame521, onlypuppy7, porcupane, and not_food. for development
+- **Hydroflame521**, **onlypuppy7**, **porcupane**, and **not_food**. for development.

-- susdung for README additions, such as the ban circumvention info.
+- **susdung** for README additions.

-- Zertelius (3.1.1 and later): for inspiration of the project.
+- **Zertalious**: for inspiration of the project.
-- Zeraliuous (prior to 3.1.1): for angles, rendering and other hooks.
-Credit also for base code (removed in 3.1.1).

 ## Disclaimer:

-We are not responsible for your loss of friends or poor reputation if you use StateFarm client.
-It certainly will make them upset so we would advise against it.
-If you use this in public lobbies, everyone will hate you, and you risk getting banned and having your stats reset.
+We would like to emphasize that we cannot be held accountable for any negative consequences, such as the loss of friendships or a tarnished reputation, that may arise from your decision to use StateFarm client.
+It is highly likely that such a choice will result in significant displeasure among those around you.
+We strongly discourage using StateFarm in public lobbies, as it may lead to widespread animosity, potential bans, and the reset of your statistics.